MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/Bj79qN5.png" height="100%" width="100%"/>
 </p>

-I returned to the terminal using the `q` key, then used the command `ls -m` to complete the bonus task.
+I pressed `q` to exit the man page and returned to the terminal, where I ran `ls -m` to complete the bonus task.

 <br />
 <br />

 <p>
-✨ It is so important to learn and become comfortable with the fundamentals of any technology that you are new to, and this exercise definitely helped me get used to navigating and using the man pages.
+✨ Building a strong foundation is important when learning any new technology.
+This exercise helped me become more comfortable navigating the Linux filesystem, working with relative and absolute paths, using command options, and consulting man pages when I need to find information on my own.
 </p>
 <br />